bookshelfdave/contact/README.md

 ***(3/17/2013 - Only `help commands` is supported at the moment.)***

 ### Command line parameters
-You can pass --help to contact.sh for command line parameters.
+You can pass --help to contact for command line parameters.

 ```
-$ ./contact.sh --help
+$ ./contact --help
 usage: contact
     --help                Print this list of commands
     --infile <filename>   Read input from file and exit